MolBIFFM/diana/README.md

 **A**nd **N**etwork-based **A**nalysis for post-translational modification mass
 spectrometry data.

-Provided mass-spectrometry data, DIANA automates customizable analysis of differential post-translational modification of proteins in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+Provided mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis of in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-Network analysis assesses the enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive ranges of mass-spectrometry measurements as well as the distribution of measurements across these portions of the protein-protein interaction network.
+Network analysis assesses the local enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.

 Networks of proteins, Gene Ontology terms, and Reactome pathways are exported along customizable Cytoscape styles for visualization and downstream analysis.